 Click OK to close the dialog box.
 Unfortunately, it doesn’t close as you expect.
-OK button needs to have an event handler.
-The Event is doing something with the objects (CommandButton, CheckBox, OptionButton etc) in the Userform.
+The OK button needs to have an event handler.
+The Event is doing something with the objects (CommandButton, CheckBox, OptionButton, etc) in the Userform.
 In many cases, you clicked OK (under OK, there is a CommandButton) to dismiss the dialog box, clicking OK is an event.
 We shall write some code for every event, this code is referred to as event handler.

 For now, to dismiss the UserForm, click the Close button (X) in its title bar.

 An event handler is a private type Sub procedure that is executed when we perform the relevant event with the object.
 In our case, we need a Subprocedure that will handle the Click event (the user clicks the OK button to close the dialog box).

 - Press Alt+F11 to activate the VB Editor.

 - Activate the MessageDisplayBox UserForm by double-clicking its name in the Project window.

 - Double-click the CommandButton control (OK button).
 The VB Editor displays the code module for the UserForm and automatically inserts some boilerplate code in it.
 See the following figure.

 - Insert the following statement before the End Sub statement: Unload MessageDisplayBox.
 The complete event handler procedure is: